 I have been a Parent, Local Authority or Co-opted Governor at Tupton Hall since July 2006.
 Previously, I was a Co-opted Governor at William Rhodes Junior School for four years.

 I am the Vice-Chair of the Governing body, and link governor for several areas including Strategy, Personnel, Academic Outcomes and Behaviour & Attendance.

 I enjoy being a governor, and have a keen interest in ensuring that the school is able to run as efficiently as possible, is able to raise standards, and provide a safe environment to enable every child to receive a good education and achieve their full potential.

 I have worked for Royal Mail since 1987, in various finance and project roles, and have two children who attended Tupton Hall School and Sixth Form.

-I have been a Local Authority Governor at Tupton Hall School for more than 12 years and I have been elected Chair of Governors each year since 2006.
+I have been a Governor at Tupton Hall School for more than 20 years and was Chair of Governors from 2002 until 2020.

-At Tupton Hall School we pride ourselves in appointing Governors with expertise and understanding of young people.
+At Tupton Hall School we pride ourselves as Governors with expertise and understanding of young people.
 One of the prime focuses of the reconstituted governing body is to build closer links with students, parents/carers and that everyone connected to the school ie students, parents/carers and staff are treated with dignity and respect .